LunaYogada/Web-Scraping-Tutorial-in-R/README.md

 4. Using regular expression while web-scrapping
 5. How to use CSS Selector
 6. Simulate clicks on elements
-7. Type into text tbox
+7. Type into text box
 1. How to login accounts
 8. How to download images
 1. How to prevent errors from breaking loops(tryCatch)